teal-language/tl/docs/grammar.md

 # The Grammar of Teal

 Here is the complete syntax of Teal in extended BNF, based on the Lua 5.4 grammar.
-Lines starting with `+` are modified from the original Lua grammar;
-lines marked with `*` are new additions.
+Lines starting with `+` are existing lines from the Lua grammar with additions; lines marked with `*` are entirely new.

 As usual in extended BNF, `{A}` means 0 or more `A`s, and `[A]` means an optional `A`.
 For a description of the terminals Name, Numeral, and